lubuntu-team/calamares-settings-ubuntu/cinnamon-remix/README.md

-# Lubuntu's Calamares Settings
+# cinnamon-remix's Calamares Settings

-This directory houses the Calamares settings for Lubuntu.
+This directory houses the Calamares settings for cinnamon-remix.

 Unless otherwise stated, the contents of this directory are licensed as follows:

-Copyright (C) 2018 Lubuntu Developers <lubuntu-devel@lists.ubuntu.com>
+Copyright (C) 2018 cinnamon-remix Developers <cinnamon-remix-devel@lists.ubuntu.com>

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License